2020 NBA All-Star Game

 The 2020 NBA All-Star Game was an exhibition basketball game that was played on February 16, 2020, during the National Basketball Association's (NBA) 2019–20 season.
 It was the 69th edition of the NBA All-Star Game, and was played at the United Center in Chicago, home of the Chicago Bulls.
 Team LeBron defeated Team Giannis, 157–155.
 This was the third time that Chicago hosted the All-Star Game.
 The other two times, in 1973 and 1988, the game was played at Chicago Stadium, the Bulls' previous home arena.
 The game was televised nationally by TNT for the 18th consecutive year, and simulcast by TBS for the 6th consecutive year.
-After airing a “Players Only” broadcast a year ago, TBS returned to simulcasting TNT’s coverage, after the “Players Only” brand was canceled by the NBA and Turner Sports.
+After airing a “Players Only” broadcast a year ago, TBS returned to simulcasting TNT's coverage, after the “Players Only” brand was canceled by the NBA and Turner Sports.

+This was the first of four NBA All-Star Games to use the Elam Ending and the only one of the four where the leading team at the point the target score was set went on to lose the game.

 All-Star Game

 Coaches

 The two coaches came from the two teams leading their respective conferences as of February 2, 2020, with certain restrictions.
 Frank Vogel, coach of the Western Conference-leading Los Angeles Lakers, qualified as the head coach for Team LeBron on January 23.
 Nick Nurse, coach of the Toronto Raptors, qualified as the head coach for Team Giannis on January 31.
 Although the Milwaukee Bucks clinched the best record in the Eastern Conference, their coach, Mike Budenholzer, was ineligible to coach in the All-Star Game as league rules prohibited a coach from coaching in consecutive All-Star Games (he had coached in the 2019 game).